Tomorrow (Tomorrow album)

 Tomorrow is the only studio album by the English psychedelic rock band Tomorrow.
 It was originally released in 1968 by EMI Parlophone in the U.K. in a black and white sleeve.
-A slightly different version of the album was also released in the U.S. in 1968 as Sire Records SES 97012, one of the first releases on that label.
+A slightly different version of the album was also released in the U.S. in 1968 by Sire Records, one of the first releases on that label.
 Although it was not a success when it was first released, it is now widely regarded as one of the best psychedelic rock albums ever made.

+Background and recording

+Tomorrow guitarist Steve Howe had been doing session work with producer Mark Wirtz, and Wirtz had shown interest in some of Tomorrow's songs, particularly "My White Bicycle".
+Impressed by the sound Wirtz achieved with their recording of "My White Bicycle", particularly the backwards effect in the beginning, Tomorrow retained him as producer for their album.

+Nearly all of the songs on the album were written by Tomorrow singer Keith West and his school friend and songwriting partner Ken Burgess.
+With few exceptions, West wrote the lyrics by himself and the music was predominantly Burgess's, though West took on a larger role in writing the music as time went on.
+West's songwriting credits appear under his real name, Keith Hopkins; this was a concession to his family, who in his words "didn't feel it was really me unless they saw it in black and white."

+The lyrics to "Three Jolly Little Dwarves" were written by West while experimenting with LSD.

+During the album sessions Tomorrow recorded two completely different songs with the same title, "Now Your Time Has Come", only one of which appeared on the album.
+Wirtz and the band members were both at a loss to explain how the songs came to share a title.
+The "Now Your Time Has Come" which was excluded from the album appeared as a bonus track on the 1999 CD issue.

+Release

-The lack of commercial success can be explained by the long delay between initial recording sessions in spring 1967 and final release in February 1968.
-By the time the album arrived in record stores the psychedelic trend had already begun to abate.
+There was a long delay between initial recording sessions in spring 1967 and release in February 1968.
+By the time the album arrived in record stores, the psychedelic trend had already begun to abate.
 EMI provided a very small recording budget and would not allow prints of a colour album cover to be made, although some later re-issues were printed with a modified colour cover.

-Mark Smotroff of Audiophile Reviews called the album "a knockout lost classic".
+In 1976, Harvest Records (another EMI label) re-issued the album as part of its Harvest Heritage series, with catalogue number SHSM-2010.
+This edition features a new colour cover which states in large letters on the front: "featuring Keith West and Steve Howe".
+It includes an extra track as the second-to-last on side one, "Claramount Lake" (the B-side of "My White Bicycle").